Gertrude Blanch

-Gertrude Blanch (2 February 1897, in Kolno, Russian Empire (now Poland) – 1 January 1996) was an American mathematician who did pioneering work in numerical analysis and computation.
+Gertrude Blanch (February 2, 1897 – January 1, 1996) was an American mathematician who did pioneering work in numerical analysis and computation.
 She was a leader of the Mathematical Tables Project in New York from its beginning.
 She worked later as the assistant director and leader of the Numerical Analysis at UCLA computing division and was head of mathematical research for the Aerospace Research Laboratory at Wright-Patterson Air Force Base in Dayton, Ohio.

 Early years and education

-Blanch was born on 2 February 1897 as Gittel Kaimowitz in Kolno to Wolfe Kaimowitz and Dora Blanc.
+Blanch was born on February 2, 1897, as Gittel Kaimowitz in Kolno to Wolfe Kaimowitz and Dora Blanc.
 Kolno was historically a part of Poland, but was part of the Russian Empire at the time.
-Blanch was the youngest of seven children.
+Blanch was the youngest of seven or nine children.
 Wolfe Kaimowitz emigrated to the United States, and in 1907, Dora Blanc, ten-year-old Blanch, and one other daughter joined him in New York.

 Blanch attended schools within Brooklyn, New York, and graduated from Eastern District High School in 1914.
 Later that year, Kaimowitz died, so Blanch decided to take a job to support her family.
 Blanch worked clerical positions for fourteen years (1914-1928), saving money for school along the way.
 She became an American citizen in 1921.
 After her mother died in 1927, Blanch started taking evening classes at Washington Square College, part of New York University.
 In 1932, Blanch received her Bachelor of Science degree in Mathematics with a minor in Physics from New York University.
 She graduated with summa cum laude and was a member of Phi Beta Kappa, a prestigious academic honor society.
 That same year, she changed her name from Kaimowitz to Blanch, an Americanized version of her mother's name.
 After writing her thesis titled "Properties of the Veneroni Transformation in S4", she received her Ph.D. from Cornell University in algebraic geometry in 1935.
 The results from her thesis were published in the American Journal of Mathematics in 1936.